pretix/pretix/doc/user/events/email.rst

     we strongly recommend to use the SMTP settings below as well, otherwise your e-mails might be detected as spam due to the `Sender Policy Framework`_ and similar mechanisms.

+Sender name
+    This is the name associated with the sender address.
+By default, this is your event name.

 Signature
     This text will be appended to all e-mails in form of a signature.
 This might be useful e.g. to add your contact details or any legal information that needs to be included with the e-mails.

 Bcc address
     This email address will receive a copy of every event-related email.

+Attach calender files
+    With this option, every order confirmation mail will include an ics file with name, date and location of your event.
+It can be imported into many digital calendars.

+Sales Channels for Checkout Emails
+    When you are using multiple sales channel, you may want to decide that mails for order and payment confirmation are only to be sent for some sales channels.
+For orders created through the default online shop, these emails must always be send.
+A similar option is available for ticket download reminders.

 E-mail design
 -------------